Organic farming: Capacity building in developing countries

 Organic agriculture can contribute to ecological sustainability, especially in poorer countries.
 The application of organic principles enables employment of local resources (e.g., local seed varieties, manure, etc.) and therefore cost-effectiveness.
-Local and international markets for organic products show tremendous growth prospects and offer creative producers and exporters excellent opportunities to improve their income and living conditions.
+Local and international markets for organic products show promising growth prospects and offer producers and exporters sufficient opportunities to improve their income and living conditions.

 Organic agriculture is knowledge intensive.
 Globally, capacity building efforts are underway, including localized training material, to limited effect.
 As of 2007, the International Federation of Organic Agriculture Movements hosted more than 170 free manuals and 75 training opportunities online.

 In 2008 the United Nations Environmental Programme (UNEP) and the United Nations Conference on Trade and Development (UNCTAD) stated that "organic agriculture can be more conducive to food security in Africa than most conventional production systems, and that it is more likely to be sustainable in the long-term" and that "yields had more than doubled where organic, or near-organic practices had been used" and that soil fertility and drought resistance improved.